 It may seem presumptive, however, based on the emergence of the trailers from Warner Bros., it appears that 300: Rise of an Empire which debuts on March 7th, 2014 will follow the same linear approach with its mixture of fact and fantasy, as its predecessor...>>>MORE

 Since the few extant archaeological artifacts that have been recovered from the battlefield of Thermopylae are weapons (primarily arrowheads), any mention of what armor the Greek warriors wore during the iconic last stand may seem speculative.
 Therefore, in the course of our research we have either constructed or commissioned many of these individual components based on the images of the contemporaneous pottery/vases that have survived from the era.
 Several invaluable resources have been consulted that must be acknowledged, and which are cited at the end of our interview by the independent historians from "The Ultimate History Project".
 The article which can be accessed via the preceding link mentions only several of these titles, and it is for this reason that we have expanded the list so that it offers a more comprehensive selection for the faculty and students who wish to pursue this topic further.

-The image above of 'The Hellenic Warriors' phalanx is courtesy of Themistocles Chronis/DCGreeks.com
+Please click the image to view more of 'The Hellenic Warriors' - Photo courtesy of Themistocles Chronis/DCGreeks.com

 (Recreating the armor and warfare of the ancient Greeks)